AdrianToman1/the-watchers/README.md

 During my recent job search, many of the job descriptions I read called for skills in serverless computer, containerisation, Kubernetes, cloud eventing services, Node.js & React.
 Since then, I had been looking for an idea where I could take a “learn by doing” approach to develop my skill in those areas.

 I also found myself being the last dev standing to provide support for a small collection of websites which I am doing only on an “as need” basis.
 And after one incident where a couple of WordPress sites hosted in IIS stopped responding, accompanied by the usual whines to get them back online ASAP.
-I was over being reactive.
+I'm over being reactive.

 It didn’t take me long to see that I could hack together my own DYI website availability monitor in a way that could tick all of the skill development boxes.
 This approach had the added advantage that it could be no-cost (or very low cost) just by taking advantage of the free & development tiers in Azure.

 ## Prototypes

-I am using a learn by doing approach to develop The Watches as I have little to no exposure to most the tech that I want to use.
+I am using a learn by doing approach to develop The Watchers as I have little to no exposure to most the tech that I want to use.

 ### Prototype 1 - Simple URL Check